FAIRplus/WP3_FAIR_tooling/tool_discovery/tool_discoverer/readme.md

 ## Introduction
 This is a Python program makes a search in [bio.tools](https://bio.tools) given a table of keywords (free text terms) and matching [EDAM](https://edamontology.org/page) terms (`terms_file`).
 It returns a list of tools ranked by the number of keywords and [EDAM](https://edamontology.org/page) terms in their metadata.
 This number is normalized to calculate the 'score' associated to each tool in the results table.
 Moreover, keywords can be assigned a weight relative to its importance to modulate their impact in the tools ranking.
 To do so, the corresponding file containing keyword-weight association (`ranked_terms_file`) must be provided.
 It is assumed that the `terms_file` is a result of running [ZOOMA](https://www.ebi.ac.uk/spot/zooma/) on a list of free text terms.

+**Why using *tool_discoverer* over bio.tools?**
+*tool_discoverer* is a suitable alternative to bio.tools search for users that want:
+* More sophisticated searches, including weight assignment to keywords.
+* Further search and ranking of results set in a visual and intuituve way.
+* To save the results of the search.
+* Reproducibility of search.

 ## Requirements
 ```